-A fast track conversion qualification for graduates with non-accounting degrees who want to pursue a career in accounting.
+A fast-track conversion qualification for non-accounting graduates who want to pursue a career in accounting or finance.

 Study Accounting at Ulster University in the United Kingdom.

 The Graduate Diploma in Accounting at Ulster University is designed to offer you a route to become a chartered accountant.

 The course is suitable for students with little or no previous knowledge of accounting and finance who wish to study these subjects further, or who wish to undertake postgraduate studies in accounting and finance but lack the depth of knowledge necessary to study at master’s level.